dzackgarza/Complex-Analysis/PSet3/PSet3.md

 \Delta_\Gamma \arg f(z) = 2\pi = 2\pi \qty{Z - 0} \implies Z = 1
 ,\end{align*}

-which is what we want to show.
+which is what we wanted to show.

 **Proof of Claim**: